Skip to main content

 Gloved hand holding an insulin syringe near an injection site on the abdomen

-Most peptides are injected subcutaneously (under the skin, into fat tissue).
-A smaller number are injected intramuscularly (into muscle).
-The route affects absorption speed, injection technique, and needle selection.
+Most peptides are injected subcutaneously, into the fat tissue beneath the skin.
+A smaller number are injected intramuscularly, into muscle.
+The route of administration affects the rate of absorption, the injection technique, and the choice of needle.

 Subcutaneous (SubQ) Injection

 Subcutaneous injection delivers the peptide into the fat layer between the skin and the muscle.
-Absorption is slower and more gradual than intramuscular, which is desirable for most peptide protocols.
+Absorption from this compartment is slower and more gradual than from muscle, which suits the pharmacokinetic goals of most peptide protocols.

 Technique:

-1. Clean the injection site with an alcohol swab.
-Let it dry.
+1. Clean the injection site with an alcohol swab and allow it to dry.

-2. Pinch a fold of skin and fat between your thumb and index finger.
+2. Pinch a fold of skin and fat between the thumb and index finger.

 4. Release the skin pinch.